Ischi-Leyre/dai-pw1-SUS/Presentation/Presentation_dai-pw1-SUS.md

   <!-- _class: invert -->
 # Our Fonctionnalities

-- Hide :  hide one or more pattern in a bmp image
+- Hide:  hide one or more patterns in a bmp image
-- Search : search and count each occurrency of a pattern in a bmp image
+- Search: search and count each occurrence of a pattern in a bmp image

 ---
   <!-- _class: invert -->